apache/shenyu-website/content/en/projects/shenyu/spring-cloud-plugin/index.md

 ## Detail

 * Application name: it is your specific application name that needs to be invoked after the conditions are matched.
-* ShenYu will obtain the real IP of the corresponding service and initiate http proxy calls from registration center of springCloud.
+* Apache ShenYu will obtain the real IP of the corresponding service and initiate http proxy calls from registration center of springCloud.